sumit-kumar100/Node-React-CRUD/README.md

 # Node-React-CRUD

-Clone and Run Command : yarn install in frontend and backend
+RUN COMMAND : yarn install in frontend and backend